 Kangaroos think big.
 They can jump 9 feet high in the air and leap more than 20 feet in one jump, right over a whole car.
-The funny thing is, there’s another animal that’s just like a tiny kangaroo: the wallaby.
-The wallaby has pointy ears, big eyes, and a pouch on its tummy for carrying its babies, just like kangaroos.
-And the wallaby can jump, but not as far, since it can be as small as a rabbit.
-Scotty, a rescued baby tammar wallaby, is so small that he can sit in someone’s hand or inside a shoe.
-He weighs only 10 ounces (about 3-4 candy bars), and has to drink milk from an eye dropper.
-He lives on an island off Australia called Kangaroo Island, which is a good name for it: more than a million wallabies live there!
+So what can a mini kangaroo do?
+Check out Scotty, the baby tammar wallaby here.
+He’s so small that he can sit in your hand or inside a shoe!
+He weighs only 10 ounces (about 3-4 candy bars), and drinks milk from an eye dropper.
+Over a million wallabies like him live on Kangaroo Island off the coast of Australia.
+Let’s do the math to find out how far they can jump!

 Wee ones: Baby kangaroos start small, too.
 Who weighs more, a 5-pound wallaby or a 4-pound baby kangaroo?

-Little kids: If Scotty weighs 10 ounces and that shoe weighs 4 ounces, how much do they weigh together?
+Little kids: If you can fit 2 cute wallabies in each of your hands, how many can you hold all together?
 Bonus: One pound has 16 ounces in it.
 How many more ounces does the 10-ounce Scotty need to gain to weigh 1 pound?

 The sky’s the limit: If a growing kangaroo can hop 11 times as far as a wallaby and that’s 90 inches farther than the wallaby, how far can each one jump?